Table of contents

 Each company has different requirements for services that process the data of customers, employees and contractors.
 It all depends on the area in which it operates and what legal regulations apply to it.
-Although Google makes every effort to ensure that data processing centers function flawlessly, the administrators of the Google Workspace system have the greatest influence on security.
+Although Google makes every effort to ensure that data processing centres function flawlessly, the administrators of the Google Workspace system have the most significant influence on security.

 Google Workspace has several variants of options, each giving administrators a different level of control over domain security.
-How do the protection options differ from package to package?
+How do the protection options differ from edition to edition?
 You will find a complete comparison of all services on this page.

-That is why it is so important to analyze legal regulations and risk assessment before choosing the appropriate cloud service.
-For example, if your company is to store data in the archive for a certain period of time in the event of an inspection, we recommend Google Workspace in the Business Plus option.
+It is vital to analyse legal regulations and assessment before choosing the appropriate cloud service.
+For example, suppose your company is to store data in the archive for a certain period in the event of an inspection.
+In that case, we recommend Google Workspace in the Business Plus option.
 On the other hand, if you need advanced monitoring of suspicious activities and have experienced system administrators on your team, you can discover the full potential of the cloud with the Enterprise package.